zznidar/lecture-speedrun/README.md

 #### Lefting (revert each start of speaking)
 Experimental feature to seek the video back for a split-second once the lecturer starts speaking.
 Would be useful if the first sounds of speech were cut off.
 Doesn't work too well 😅
 #### Audio gain
 Increase the playback loudness.
-Usefull if the video volume is very low.
+Useful if the video volume is very low.
 Note that this does not affect the analysis.
 #### Hide current loudness indicator
 Current loudness is shown at every given moment to make it easier for you to adjust the _Loudness threshold_.
 However, some users reported it uses a lot of their CPU.
 Check this box to stop updating current loudness indicator.
 #### Hide speed indicator